bugratufan/axion-hdl/README.md

 ## ✨ Why Axion-HDL?

 ### 1. Flexible Input, Perfect Output
-Whether you use `@axion` annotations or XML files, the output is always the same high-quality, readable VHDL code, C headers, and documentation.
+Whether you use `@axion` annotations, XML, YAML, or JSON files, the output is always the same high-quality, readable VHDL code, C headers, and documentation.

 ### 2. Battle-Tested Reliability
 We don't guess; we verify.